GallSigler/PPD_analysis/PPD_analysis_112124-kg.md

 Analysis on PPD surveys 11/21
 ===============================

-The Philadelphia Police Department (PPD), in collaboration with researchers from the University of Pennsylvania, launched a Diversity, Equity, and Inclusion (DEI) survey to assess and advance its efforts toward creating a truly diverse, equitable, and inclusive workplace.
+The Philadelphia Police Department (PPD), in collaboration with researchers from the University of Pennsylvania, launched a Diversity, Equity, and Inclusion (DEI) survey to assess and advance its efforts to create a truly diverse, equitable, and inclusive workplace.
 This initiative is centered on fostering an environment that ensures fair treatment for all members, regardless of identity, and is a step toward aligning PPD’s practices with DEI goals.
-Working closely with the PPD's Interim Director of DEI, the survey was developed and launched on October 23, with a closing date set for November 20.
+Working closely with the PPD's Interim Director of DEI, the survey was developed and launched on October 23.
+It was closed on November 20.
 Following the survey's release, PPD’s Director of Communications implemented a comprehensive outreach campaign to encourage maximum participation.
 Responses were collected both online and mail-in submissions, providing valuable insights into the department’s current climate and areas for improvement in DEI.

 This report consists of three sections of analysis: **Basic Responses Distribution**, showing the distribution of respondent locations, dates, and progress; **Demographic Distribution**, covering the distributions of gender, race, sworn status, and years of service; and **Answer Distribution and Word Cloud**, displaying the response distributions and a word cloud for open-ended questions.

 # Basic Responses Distribution

-We convert IP address to actual cities and countries.
-All of the results are in United States and following is the distribution of majority cities with more than 5 devices from 1290 survey responses including 4 mail-in responses:
+Here is the distribution of cities wherein the survey was completed, based on the IP Addresses.
+All of the results are in United States.
+The following is the distribution of all cities with more than 5 devices.
+In all, there were 1290 survey responses including 4 mail-in responses:

-- Philadelphia: 1004 devices
+- Philadelphia: 1006 devices
 - White Plains: 42 devices
-- New York: 23 devices
+- New York: 24 devices
 - Reston: 16 devices
 - Lansdale: 8 devices
 - Allentown: 7 devices
 - St Louis: 7 devices
-- Arlington: 6 devices
 - Dulles: 6 devices
 - Bensalem: 6 devices
 - Anaheim: 6 devices

-We plot the survey received from each date and its completeness where orange is those fully completed surveys and blue are partially completed surveys:
+We plot how many surveys were received on each date.
+The orange bars represent those fully completed.
+The blue bars represent partially completed surveys:

 ![Survey Distribution by Date](/plots/survey_distribution.png)

-We also plot the survey's progress distribution that most of them are highly completed:
+We also plot the survey's progress distribution:

 ![Survey Progress Distribution](/plots/progress_distribution.png)

 # Demographic distribution

- **Note**: Due to the small number of responses in certain categories, **Non-binary** has been combined with **Other** under gender, and **Native American or Alaskan Native** has been combined with **A race/ethnicity not listed here** in race.
+ **Note**: Due to the small number of responses in certain categories, **Non-binary** was combined with **Other** under gender, and **Native American or Alaskan Native** was combined with **A race/ethnicity not listed here** in race.

 ## Q36
  **What is your gender?**